Choose the right course in 2024

 Courses for Bookkeeping

 The best way to move into a career in bookkeeping is to study for a Certificate IV in Accounting and Bookkeeping.
-With no entry prerequisites, it’s a great place to start.
-You’ll learn how to master industry-standard software, get job-ready skills and our course even meets the Tax Practitioners Board (TPB) requirements for becoming a registered BAS agent.
+With no entry prerequisites, it’s a great place to start and you’ll learn how to master industry-standard software, get job-ready skills and importantly, the course meets the Tax Practitioners Board (TPB) requirements for becoming a registered BAS agent.

 Registered Tax Accountant

-Tax is likely the first thing you think of when imagining an accountant, but for registered tax accountants, understanding and mastering Australian tax laws and processes is a full-time job.
+Tax is likely the first thing you think of when imagining a career as an accountant, but for registered tax accountants, understanding and mastering Australian tax laws and processes is a full-time job.

 Tax accountants are responsible for preparing business activity statements (BAS), tax and financial statements, and tax returns.
 Professionals in the industry also often need to liaise with the ATO, stay up to date on changes to taxation law, and perform and prepare for audits.